 VPNs offer a couple of important security and privacy services:

-• Anonymization.
-Traffic routed through Virtual Private Network servers is assigned a new IP address.
-This anonymizes the data source, making it hard for outsiders to track online activity.
-Outside observers may know you’re using a VPN connection, but your original IP address will be inaccessible.
+Anonymization - Traffic routed through Virtual Private Network servers is assigned a new IP address.
+This anonymizes the source of data, making it hard for outsiders to track online activity.
+Outside observers may know that you are using a VPN connection, but your original IP address will be inaccessible.

 VPNs also work at the operating system level.
 This means they cover all traffic leaving or entering a network.
 They are not restricted to single apps.